z3r0stack/static/md/Make_a_Web_Site.md

 Also in this lesson, we will encounter three new HTML elements:

-header: Used to organize headers on a webpage.
+- `header`: Used to organize headers on a webpage.

-footer: Used to organize footers on a webpage.
+- `footer`: Used to organize footers on a webpage.

-section: Defines sections on a webpage.
+- `section`: Defines sections on a webpage.

 ## 2. Connecting to Bootstrap